fcambus/telize/README.md

 	sh install/debian.sh

+## Access and Error logs

+The default Telize configuration does not have logging enabled, it must be configured manually.

-Lastly, if your Telize instance produces lots of logs, this might be of interest : [Log rotation directly within Nginx configuration file](http://www.cambus.net/log-rotation-directly-within-nginx-configuration-file/).
+If your Telize instance produces lots of logs, this might be of interest : [Log rotation directly within Nginx configuration file](http://www.cambus.net/log-rotation-directly-within-nginx-configuration-file/).

 ## Telize and Load Balancers